byemaxx/MetaX/Docs/MetaX_Cookbook.md

   - **Missing-Value:** Detect nan values in the data.
 If a value is nan, it will be marked as a NaN.

+  - **Half-Zero:**

+    ​	Applies to grouped data.

-  - **Half-Zero:** This rule applies to groups of data.
-If more than half of the values in a group are 0, while the rest are non-zero, then the non-zero values are marked as NaN.
-Conversely, if less than half of the values are 0, then the zero values are marked as NaN.
-If the group contains an equal number of 0 and non-zero values, all values in the group are marked as NaN.
+    - If more than half of the values in a group are zero, all *non-zero* values are replaced with NaN.

+    - If fewer than half of the values are zero, all *zero* values are replaced with NaN.
+    - If the number of zero and non-zero values is equal, *all* values in the group are replaced with NaN.

+  - **Zero-Dominant:**

+    ​	Applies to grouped data.

-  - **Zero-Dominant:** This rule applies to groups of data.
-If more than half of the values in a group are 0, then the non-zero values are marked as NaN.
+    - If more than half of the values in a group are zero, all *non-zero* values are replaced with NaN.
+    - Otherwise, the group remains unchanged.

   - **Zero-Inflated Poisson:** This method is based on the Zero-Inflated Poisson (ZIP) model, which is a type of model that is used when the data contains a lot of zeros, more than what is expected in a standard Poisson model.
 In this context, the ZIP model is used to detect outliers in the data.
 The process involves fitting the ZIP model to the data and then predicting the data values.
 If the predicted value is less than 0.01, then the data point is marked as an outlier (NaN).

   - **Negative Binomial:** This method is based on the Negative Binomial model, which is a type of model used when the variance of the data is greater than the mean.
 Similar to the ZIP method, the Negative Binomial model is fitted to the data and then used to predict the data values.
 If the predicted value is less than 0.01, then the data point is marked as an outlier (NaN).

   - **Z-Score:** Z-score is a statistical measure that tells how far a data point is from the mean in terms of standard deviations.
 Outliers are often identified as points with Z-scores greater than 2.5 or less than -2.5.

   - **Mahalanobis Distance:** Mahalanobis distance measures the distance between a point and a distribution, considering the correlation among variables.
 Outliers can be identified as points with a Mahalanobis distance that exceeds a certain threshold.

 ​	<u>In all methods, You can choose detection outliers by a meta column, and a meta to handle the outliers.</u>